 Moreover, having a benchmark framework, such as COSO Framework, will enable the management to establish and maintain an internal control system.
-The External Auditor can also use it as a benchmark framework to perform their duties in accordance with Article no. 24, in particular with regard to the assessment of the appropriateness and effectiveness of internal control systems implemented in the Company.
+The External Auditor can also use it as a benchmark framework to perform their duties in accordance with article no. 24 of QFMA Governance Code for Companies & Legal Entities Listed on the Main Market issued pursuant to QFMA's Board Decision no. 5 of 2016, in particular with regard to the assessment of the appropriateness and effectiveness of internal control systems implemented in the Company.